 How a Professional Dermatologist Can Help

 A poison ivy rash, while usually not dangerous, can be extremely uncomfortable.
-At Adult & Pediatric Dermatology, PC, we can provide you with treatment tips, creams, and medications to help reduce itchiness and pain.
-To schedule your first appointment with us today, contact our offices near you now.
+A dermatologist can provide you with treatment tips, creams, and medications to help reduce itchiness and pain.
+Use the buttons below to find a clinician or location near you that treats poison ivy.